 Nursing homes care for people whose medical needs are acute enough for hospitalisation, but are severe enough for long-term medical care, which cannot be provided at home.
 Nursing homes have professional healthcare providers like nurses who check the patients’ progress, assist them in accomplishing daily tasks, and ensure they get proper medication and other health support.

 These health professionals frequently contact the patients and their family members.
 They are the point of contact for family members who wish to visit the patient and keep themselves updated on their condition.
 Since nurses are in close long-term contact with the patient, it helps to have an unbiased person, such as a professional interpreter, communicate when the patient and their family members speak a different language.

 Interpreters can answer their questions and relieve their anxiety.
 They possess the ability to put the information in their cultural context and convey it in the best possible manner – which is in their interest.
 Moreover, government health departments demand nursing homes to provide information in the patient’s native language.
 For instance, the U.S. Department of Health and Human Services (HHS) insists on such caring homes providing equal and effective treatment to everyone with the help of professional interpreters.

 Health insurance providers help patients with the financial support they need during a health emergency.
 However, the complexity of the legal and financial language employed to describe health insurance plans and policies might discourage people from taking advantage of them.
-This is especially true for those who don’t speak the language in which all the information is being provided.
+This is especially true for those who don’t speak the language in which all the information is provided.

 The complexity of the language of these policies makes it challenging for people to understand them, even in their native language.
-Consequently, the patients who aren’t comfortable with the language will not access to quality health care.
+Consequently, the patients who aren’t comfortable with the language will not have access to quality health care.

 Medical interpretation services are not just an accessory to quality health care but a necessity.
-If you are a health care provider looking for more information, here’s everything you need to know about medical interpretation.
+If you are a healthcare provider looking for more information, here’s everything you need to know about medical interpretation.